 When a person or group of people within the WAA feels that they are being dealt with in an improper manner or that a decision by one or more of the directors of the association was a wrong decision, they shall have the opportunity to seek a relief from these wrongs through the grievance policy.
 All grievance issues need to be filed in a timely manner.

 Step 1.
 The individual that feels wronged shall make contact with the affected sports director and address the concern with director.
 (Face to face resolution is always the best resolution.)

 Step 3.
-In the event that the sport specific grievance committee reaches what the concerned member feels is a poor decision, the concerned member may summit a written grievance to any of the board members, within 14 days, (President, Vice-President, Secretary, or Treasurer) the officer receiving the grievance shall contact the President and Vice-president and inform them of the receipt of the grievance.
+In the event that the sport-specific grievance committee reaches what the concerned member feels is a poor decision, the concerned member may submit a written grievance to any of the board members (President, Vice-President, Secretary, or Treasurer), within 14 days.
+The officer receiving the grievance shall contact the President and Vice-president and inform them of the receipt of the grievance.
 The President or the presidents’ designee shall call a grievance committee meeting within 5 working days.
 This grievance committee shall consist of at least three but no more than seven unaffected board members.
-A committee consisting of an odd number is preferred but not necessary.
-This committee shall take the statement at the meeting from all that wish to be heard on the matter.
-Testimony may be limited if the committee feels that it is redundant or is not within the scope of the concern.
+(A committee consisting of an odd number is preferred but not necessary.)
+This committee shall take the statement at the meeting from all who wish to be heard on the matter.
+Testimony may be limited if the committee feels that it is redundant or not within the scope of the concern.